Tora and Mike: Manga

 Written by Nekomaki, Tora and Mike serialized in Shogakukan's Josei Seven magazine from May 17, 2018.
-Shogakukan has been collected it's chapters into three tankōbon volumes.
+Shogakukan has had its chapters collected into three tankōbon volumes.
 The first volume was published on June 18, 2019.

 Anime

 This original net animation (ONA) is produced by Japanese studio Charaction and directed by Yuzo Yamamoto.
 Planning by Minoru Hirata, art direction by Minobu Yamada and Kyohei Matsuno composed the music.